 What do my 17 Hydroxyprogesterone test results mean?

 If a newborn or infant has highly elevated 17-OHP levels, he or she is most likely suffering from CAH.
 If a person's levels are somewhat elevated, he or she may have a milder case of CAH or an 11-beta-hydroxylase deficiency.

 The absence of CAH due to a 21-hydroxylase deficit is most often shown by normal 17-OHP findings.

 In a person with CAH, low or declining amounts suggest a positive response to treatment.
 High or rising levels may suggest that treatment has to be changed.

-We advise having your results reviewed by a licensed medical physician for proper interpretation of your results.
+We advise having your results reviewed by a licensed medical healthcare professional for proper interpretation of your results.